Has-sh/ToDoListApp/README.md

 12) if the person, that you are sharing your list with is not on the tode app you will invite them and when they join, they can see the shared list

 13) List an be shared as posts (fb, Linkedin, twitter, etc)

+#How to Run
+install all the requriements from requirments.txt cd internship cd Intern_project_app
+#run
+python manage.py runserver